 6.16 Where a member of staff moves to another job in the NHS they will require a new set of objectives in line with the relevant employer's local appraisal framework.
-These will need to be consistent with the principles set out in annex 23: Pay Progression (England) and applied so as not to disadvantage a member of staff joining part way through the performance review cycle.
-This process should be an integral part of the induction/ onboarding process.
+These will need to be consistent with the principles set out in Annex 23 (England) and applied so as not to disadvantage a member of staff joining part way through the performance review cycle.

-6.17 Where an employee re-trains in a different area of work, for wider service or operational reasons, with the explicit agreement of the employer concerned, their existing level of pay should be subject to locally agreed pay protection arrangements (see section 19and annex 15: Other terms and conditions).
+6.17 Where an individual re-trains in a different area of work, for wider service or operational reasons, with the explicit agreement of the employer concerned, their existing level of pay should be subject to locally agreed pay protection arrangements (see Section 19 and Annex 15).
 Once protection is agreed, it may not be withdrawn until the person concerned has had a reasonable opportunity to complete their re-training and progress to a point where pay protection is no longer required.
 Explicit employer agreement in this context cannot, however, be deemed to have been given solely because the employer has agreed to re-employ someone following redundancy.